tindrew/godot/README.md

 ## Free, open source and community-driven

-Godot is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
+Redot is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
-Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
+Redot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
 It is supported by the [Godot Foundation](https://godot.foundation/) not-for-profit.